hoo2/gcc-arm-none-eabi-docker/README.md

     $ docker build -t appImage .
     $ docker run -it --rm --name my-running-app appImage

-### 2) Compile your app inside the Docker container
+### 2) Compile your app using the compiler from inside the container

 There may be occasions where it is not appropriate to run your app inside a container.
 To compile, but not run your app inside the Docker instance, you can write something like:

-    $ docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp gcc-arm-none-eabi:7.2 gcc -o myapp myapp.c
+    $ docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp hoo2/gcc-arm-none-eabi:7.2 arm-none-eabi-gcc -o myapp myapp.c

-This will add your current directory, as a volume, to the container, set the working directory to the volume, and run the command gcc -o myapp myapp.c.
+This will add your current directory, as a volume, to the container, set the working directory to the volume, and run the command `arm-none-eabi-gcc -o myapp myapp.c`.
 This tells gcc to compile the code in myapp.c and output the executable to myapp.

+### 3) Alternatively, Running make  using the make from inside the container

-### 3) Alternatively, if you have a Makefile, you can instead run the make command inside your container
+if you have a Makefile, you can instead run the make command inside your container

-    $ docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp gcc-arm-none-eabi make
+    $ docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp hoo2/gcc-arm-none-eabi make

 ## TODO